thisisamor/blog_backup/source/_posts/009-EE-Project-Work-Diary.md

 ---
 <p style="opacity: 0.7;">Start Notes:

-<small style="opacity: 0.7;"> Our second end-of-year project is to build a dynamically balanced rover which is capable of exploring and solving a irregular maze through camera detection and analysis, and present the result on a website with the help of reliable server communication and database. </small>
+<small style="opacity: 0.7;"> Our second end-of-year project is to build a dynamically balanced rover which is capable of exploring and solving an irregular maze through camera detection and analysis, and present the result on a website with the help of reliable server communication and database. </small>

 ---